+Copy subclauses 6.3.128.2 and 6.3.128.3 from 802.11bd-2022, to a new subclause in REVme 6.5.xx, “DMG OCB operation start”.

 At 2487.10 edit as follows:

-“When the STA receives one or more SSW frames with the OCB subfield equal to 1 during an A-BFT or DTI and completes SLS with the peer STA, and the address of the peer STA is an address that is newly discovered, the STA shall issue an MLME-OCB-DMGDISCOVERY.indication with the PeerInfoSet parameter including the PeerInfo vector defined in 6.3.128.5 (MLME-OCB-DMGDISCOVERY.indication) for the peer STA that transmitted the SSW frame.
+“When the STA receives one or more SSW frames with the OCB subfield equal to 1 during an A-BFT or DTI and completes SLS with the peer STA, and the address of the peer STA is an address that is newly discovered, the STA shall issue an MLME-OCB-DMGDISCOVERY.indication with a “PeerInfoSet” parameter that includes a set of PeerInfo vectors defined in 6.3.128.5 (MLME-OCB-DMGDISCOVERY.indication) for the peer STA(s) that transmitted the SSW frame(s).
 Each PeerInfo vector consists of the parameters shown in Table 11.XX, in which the term peer STA refers to the STA that transmitted the received DMG Beacon frame, SSW frame, SSW Feedback frame, or SSW Ack frame.”

 Insert new Table 11.XX

-Table 11.XX
+Table 11.XX—DMG Peer Info vector